NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/1 Second order ODEs/Inhomogeneous linear second order ODEs.md

 In this case what you do is multiply your first guess for a [[particular integral]] by the [[independent variables|independent variable]] (in this case $x$) hence:
 $$ y_{p}=Ae^{-2x} \to y_{p}=Axe^{-2x} $$
+You don't even need to do the maths to see this is also not valid since the complementary function contains $xe^{-2x}$ but in the event the [[particular integral]] is still bad you just multiply by the [[independent variables|independent variable]] again:
+$$ y_{p}=Axe^{-2x} \to y_{p}=Ax^{2}e^{-2x} $$
 I don't want to type up the maths but take my word for it this works.

-In the event the [[particular integral]] is still bad you just multiply by the [[independent variables|independent variable]] again:
-$$ y_{p}=Axe^{-2x} \to y_{p}=Ax^{2}e^{-2x} $$

 ###### When the [[source term]] is bullshit